ttg44/ttg44/README.md

 ---

+## Research Support

+Research may include:

+- Scholarly articles
+- Open research publications
+- Literature reviews
+- Research archives
+- Reproducible methodologies
+- Academic publication
+- Conference participation
+- Research collaboration

+---

+## Repository

+The Repository provides an indexed collection of research papers, publications, analytical frameworks, datasets, supporting materials, and documentation.

+It serves as a structured record of research development and publication history, preserving key materials that support ongoing investigation and analysis.

+---

+## Research Principles

+The Table Group.
+[UK] prioritises:

+- Research quality
+- Methodological transparency
+- Long-term accessibility
+- Evidence-based analysis
+- Open documentation where appropriate

+The organisation focuses on developing frameworks that improve understanding of technological, political, scientific, and societal change.

+---

 ## Copyright

 © 2026 The Table Group.
 [UK].
 All rights reserved.

-All original research papers, publications, analytical frameworks, written materials, and associated intellectual property contained within this repository remain the property of The Table Institute [UK].
+All original research papers, publications, analytical frameworks, written materials, and associated intellectual property contained within this repository remain the property of The Table Group.
+[UK].

 This repository is maintained as a public record of research development and publication history.